hanabi/hanabi.github.io/Reference.md

   - Bob sees no other explanation for this, so he knows that this must be a *Shadow Finesse* - Bob must hold the red 2's "shadow".
   - Since the red 2 is in Donald's *Fourth Finesse Position* (slot 4), Bob immediately plays his *Fourth Finesse Position* (slot 4).
 It is a blue 1 and it successfully plays.
   - Cathy can see all of the other hands and understands Alice's clue.
 Cathy plays the clued red 1.
-  - Donald is very surprised to see Bob play his *Forth Finesse Position*.
+  - Donald is very surprised to see Bob play his *Fourth Finesse Position*.
 The only thing that could cause this is a *Shadow Finesse*.
   - Donald blind-plays the red 2 (the shadow target) from his slot 4.
 - The *shadow* in a *Shadow Finesse* **must** exist in the immediate next player's hand, similar to a *Bluff*.
 And the player holding the *shadow* **must** blind-play it immediately to resynchronize the team, similar to a *Bluff*.
 - Once a *shadow* has been blind-played, the team should consider the *shadow target* as being fully known and "touched".
 (In other words, it no longer occupies a *Finesse Position*.)